Stockholm-AI/stockholm-ai/terms-of-use.md

 8.7) We reserve the right to bar Users from the Website and/ or specific web pages, on a permanent or temporary basis at our discretion.
 Any such User shall be notified and must not then attempt to use the Website under any other name or through any other User.

 # 9. Linking to the website
-9.1) You may link your website to the home page of the Website at {{ site.url }}, provided you do so in a way that is fair and legal and does not damage our reputation or take advantage of it, but you must not establish a link in such a way as to suggest any form of association, approval or endorsement on our part where none exists. {{ site.organization.name }} reserves the right on demand, as it in its discretion thinks fit, to direct you to remove any links to the Website from your website and you shall promptly comply with any such direction or any other lawful direction that we may give to you in relation to the placing of any such link on your website.
+9.1) You may link your website to the home page of the Website at {{ site.data.organization.url }}, provided you do so in a way that is fair and legal and does not damage our reputation or take advantage of it, but you must not establish a link in such a way as to suggest any form of association, approval or endorsement on our part where none exists. {{ site.data.organization.name }} reserves the right on demand, as it in its discretion thinks fit, to direct you to remove any links to the Website from your website and you shall promptly comply with any such direction or any other lawful direction that we may give to you in relation to the placing of any such link on your website.

 9.2) You must not establish a link from any website that is not owned by you.

 9.3) Our Website (or any part of its or content on it) must not be framed on any other site, nor may you create a link to any part of the Website other than the home page.
 We reserve the right to withdraw linking permission without notice.
 The website from which you are linking must comply in all respects with the content standards set out in paragraph 4 above.

 # 10. Trademarks
-10.1) {{ site.organization.name }} is a Swedish registered trademark of {{ site.organization.name }}.
+10.1) {{ site.data.organization.name }} is a Swedish registered trademark of {{ site.data.organization.name }}.

 # Changes
 * None